Organization, methodology and timing of a special assessment of working conditions. Frequency of conducting a special assessment of working conditions

 • works for employers - individuals;

-• works from home;
+• works at home;

 • performs work remotely.